besmarques/React-Express-Mysql/readme.md

 - [html-webpack-plugin](https://webpack.js.org/plugins/html-webpack-plugin/): A webpack plugin that simplifies creation of HTML files to serve your webpack bundles.
 - [jest](https://jestjs.io/docs/getting-started): Jest is a delightful JavaScript Testing Framework with a focus on simplicity.
 - [nodemon](https://www.npmjs.com/package/nodemon): A tool that helps develop node.js based applications by automatically restarting the node application when file changes in the directory are detected.
+- [supertest](https://www.npmjs.com/package/supertest): A library for testing HTTP servers, providing a high-level abstraction for testing HTTP.
 - [terser-webpack-plugin](https://webpack.js.org/plugins/terser-webpack-plugin/): A webpack plugin that minifies your JavaScript.
 - [webpack](https://webpack.js.org/concepts/): Webpack is a static module bundler for modern JavaScript applications.
 - [webpack-cli](https://webpack.js.org/api/cli/): Webpack's command-line interface.